piomin/openshift-quickstart/basic-with-db/readme.md

 curl http://localhost:8080/persons
 ```

-There is not tables created in H2 database.
+There are no tables created in H2 database.
 In `src/main/resources` create `db` directory.
 Then create the `changeLog.sql` file with the following content:
 ```text
 --liquibase formatted sql